Partners in Environmental Education

 Through low cost curriculum materials for educators as well as training workshops, Project Learning Tree provides a variety of topics.
 The goal is to “grow stewardship student by student” which can specifically be seen in the module, “Places We Live”, where a bond between young citizens and their communities is fostered.
 Project Learning Tree also has grants to encourage learning projects for environmental neighborhood improvement projects.

-Cal-Wood Education Center started with a couple wanting to expose nature to all children for a better understanding and responsibility to our environment.
-They have created a low-impact camp set within a remote mountain setting and have educators to give visitors a hands-on appreciation of the natural world.
-Specific themes may be requested, such as geology and rocks which abound throughout the site and events include not only day time hikes, but also moon-lit walks for a well-rounded outdoor education.
-Cal-Wood believes in living up to its appreciation for nature by integrating low-impact methods wherever they can as see in the simplicity of their camp as well as in the composting and recycling and their water use chart which is available for all to gauge the overall use at the camp.
+Cal-Wood Education Center is a low-impact camp set within a remote mountain setting and has educators to give visitors a hands-on appreciation of the natural world.
+Specific themes may be requested, such as geology and rocks which abound throughout the site and events include not only daytime hikes, but also moonlit walks for a well-rounded outdoor education.
+Cal-Wood believes in living up to its appreciation for nature by integrating low-impact methods wherever they can as seen in the simplicity of their camp as well as in the composting and recycling and their water use chart which is available for all to gauge the overall use at the camp.

 Connecting students to nature, Thorne provides a “joyful” hands-on approach to environmental education with a goal to provide Earth stewardship.
 The In-School Program is offered to students of multiple grades for a continuity of learning from year to year.